sarinailinger/sarinailinger/README.md

 # About Me

 Hi there!
-I'm Leah, a software engineering student who is passionate about building innovative solutions and researching new technologies.
+I'm sari, a software engineering student who is passionate about building innovative solutions and researching new technologies.
 Here is a glimpse of my skills and experience: